disastrid/intersections_redux/README.md

 2. Make sure Jekyll and Bundler are installed.
 Jekyll: `$ gem install jekyll`
 Bundler: `$ gem install bundler`
+GH Pages: `$ gem install github-pages`
+(Error messages are usually for outdated versions of Ruby and will tell you how to update it.)
 3. Navigate to the root of the repo.
 4. Type this:
 `$ jekyll serve`

 Watch the command line as it compiles the site and starts the server.
-This will start the site at localhost:4000 when it's ready.
+This will start the site at `localhost:4000` when it's ready.

 # The structure: